 The Revolution Museum.
 I’m not a big museum person, but this certainly seems like a very appropriate thing to do, especially with the little knowledge we get in the US about what really happened.
 It will be good to see it and hear it from the horse’s mouth.

 I am a huge Mojito fan and have been way before they have become a dumb fad that now charges over $15 a drink in any major US city.
 I want it with Havana Rum!

 I have to get local artwork!
 I also know that in some cases it can be a bit cliché, but if you look closely, you will end up finding something unique and special.

 Again, not really sure what it is, except that it’s nicknamed the Cuban version of a Rickshaw.
 Sounds interesting to me.

 This pretty much sums up what I definitely want to do when I visit Havana, Cuba.
-The rest will be up to chance and we are open for full-on adventure!!!
+The rest will be up to chance, and we are open for a full-on adventure!!!